blynkkk/docs/getting-started/untitled.md

 # Sign Up / Sign In

-User account is needed to enable secure access to your data from different devices and from anywhere in the world.
+User account is needed to enable secure access to your data from different clients (iOS, Android, Web Browser) and from anywhere in the world.

 {% hint style="success" %}
 A valid email address is required to create a new account.
 {% endhint %}

 Blynk never sells your data to any other companies and passwords are always stored encrypted.
+Blynk doesn't track you with any 3-d party scripts or services.
+Your privacy is our default priority.

 You can create a new account either in [Blynk.App](https://docs.blynk.io/en/platform-overview/products-and-services/products#blynk-app) or [Blynk.360](https://docs.blynk.io/en/platform-overview/products-and-services/products#blynk-360)